 Abstract:

 Integrated assessment models (IAMs) produce large ensembles of socioeconomic scenarios that are used profusely in climate change research.
 Assessments by the Intergovernmental Panel on Climate Change (IPCC), analysis by non-governmental organisations or advice by national climate committees often rely on them to identify mitigation strategies and set climate targets.
-A key limitation of using such evidence is the opportunistic nature of these scenario ensembles: they are an unstructured, serendipitous collection of evidence.
-Drawing on concepts from physical climate science and the analysis of ensembles of climate model data, we here present a novel approach for the flexible, multidimensional weighting of emission scenario data that accounts for scenario relevance, quality, and diversity.
-Applied to the latest IPCC scenario assessment database we show that a bias-corrected scenario analysis reveals more stringent emission milestones for net-zero and fossil-fuel phase-out targets than originally reported.
-Our framework provides a blueprint to further improve scenario-based climate assessments.
+A limitation of such evidence is the opportunistic nature of scenario ensembles: they are an unstructured, serendipitous collection of evidence.
+Drawing on concepts from physical climate science and the analysis of ensembles of climate model data, we present a novel approach for the flexible, multidimensional weighting of emission scenario data that accounts for relevance, quality, and diversity.
+Our illustrative application to the latest IPCC scenario database demonstrates a reduction in dominance of highly represented models and studies, and may indicate more stringent net-zero emission milestones than originally reported.
+However, our framework only provides a starting point for improving scenario-based climate assessments.

 Keywords: